krithik-113/react-redux-cart-page/Readme(redux-Guvi-Task).md

-Kindly ignore Counter folder inside features which is in src folder.
+Kindly ignore /counter FOLDER inside /features FOLDER which is in /src FOLDER.